 The cafeteria is operated on a non-profit basis in cooperation with the State and Federal Lunch Program.
 Prices will be announced.
-If you wish to bring your lunch to school, you will still need to eat in the cafeteria.
+If you wish to bring your lunch to school, you will still need to eat in the space provided.
 You are expected to:

-- 1. Follow all directions of the lunch monitors - 2.
-Deposit all lunch litter in wastebaskets and recyclable materials into the recycling bin. - 3.
-Return all trays and utensils to the dishwashing area. - 4.
-Remain seated at your assigned table, unless you have permission to get up. - 5.
+- 1. Breakfast and lunch are free to all students, including those students that bring their own lunch. - 2.
+Follow all directions of the lunch monitors. - 3.
+Deposit all lunch litter in wastebaskets and recyclable materials into the recycling bin. - 4.
+Return all trays and utensils to the designated area. - 5.
+Remain seated at your assigned table, unless you have permission to get up. - 6.
 Keep all conversations to a low volume.